Course Policy Notes

 - Failure to withdraw officially before the withdrawal deadline will result in an "F".
 There is no longer an "X" grade.

-- Students who request course withdrawals beginning with the 5TH WEEK of the term will now receive one of these notations:
+- Students who request course withdrawals after the drop period has ended will now receive one of these notations:

 - "WP" Withdrawal with a passing grade earned to date